Maurice Newman: Climate change

 Newman rejects the scientific consensus on climate change.
 In a speech to senior ABC staff on 10 March 2010 he said climate change was an example of "group-think".

-In answer to the question of whether he was a climate change denier he replied that he was an "agnostic" and claimed that there were "a lot of question marks about some of the fundamental data".
+In answer to the question of whether he was a climate change denier he replied that he was an "agnostic" and said that there were "a lot of question marks about some of the fundamental data".

-In an opinion piece in September 2013 Newman claimed that "The CSIRO … and the weather bureau, continue to propagate the myth of climate change …".
+In an opinion piece in September 2013 Newman said that "The CSIRO … and the weather bureau, continue to propagate the myth of climate change …".
 In another 2013 piece he called climate change a delusion, stating that: "[The IPCC] progressively has applied mass psychology through a compliant media to spread the delusion that wicked Western industrialists are causing irreparable damage to the climate".

-Newman wants the current Australian target for electricity generated by renewable sources dumped because he does not accept climate change science and says renewable energy is pushing up prices.
+Newman opposes mandatory renewable energy targets and says renewable energy is pushing up prices.

 In August 2014, Newman was widely criticised by leading scientists and newspaper journalists for claiming that the earth is undergoing "cooling" rather than warming.
 In 2015, Newman argued that climate change is propaganda aimed at bringing about a one world government controlled by the United Nations.